 Mount Olsen rises just southeast of the Virginia Lakes Trailhead; one of the Eastern High Sierra's most accessible jumping off points.
 The trailhead leading into the back country is 9,800'.
 The area is dotted with numerous lakes and surrounded by a horseshoe cirque of 11-12,000' peaks.

 Mount Olsen is the first peak on the left when driving up to the parking area.
 This is a rather humble and easily approachable summit with 395' of prominence.
 Mount Olsen is often combined with South Peak and Black Mountain, the higher peaks along the ridge to the west.

-The views over Lundy and Lake Canyons and the peaks beyond are outstanding.
+The views over Lundy Canyon and the peaks beyond are outstanding.
 All the peaks in the area are excellent for skiing as well.

 From Bridgeport take 395 south 13 miles to Conway Summit.

 At Conway Summit take the Virginia Lakes Road 6 miles (west) to the trailhead at roads end.